lukso-network/docs/docs/guides/key-manager/get-controllers.md

 ## Step 3 - Get permissions of each controllers

 Getting the addresses of each controller is not enough.
-We need to retrieve the permissions of each of these controller addresses, so to know what they are allowed to do in our Universal Profile.
+We need to retrieve the permissions of each of these controller address, so to know what they are allowed to do in our Universal Profile.

 We can do this easily again with the [`getData(...)`](../../tools/erc725js/classes/ERC725#getdata) and [`decodePermissions(...)`](../../tools/erc725js/classes/ERC725#decodepermissions) functions from _erc725.js_.